radiantlogic-v8/documentation-new/documentation/release-notes/iddm-8-0-0.md

 - Groups Builder Wizard.
 - Merge Tree Wizard.
 - Global Identity Viewer.
+- Pull plugin for integrating with CyberArk for managing credentials in data sources.
+The Push plugin approach is still supported.

 ## How to Report Problems and Provide Feedback